How much of today did you spend taking care of yourself?

 The checklist has been in effect for almost six months, and I try to complete most of the self-care activities every day.
 It’s NOT about perfection here!

 Additionally, I often do multiple things at once.

-I read a few pages from a book or write three things I’m grateful for while I nurse my baby.
-I can easily get in a podcast when I exercise.
-Maybe I can even get an outside connection if I walk with a neighbor.
+- I can easily get in a podcast when I exercise.
+Occasionally, I even get an outside connection if I walk with a neighbor.

-Also, a few of the items will evolve as the baby grows and life changes.
+Also, a few of the items will evolve as my kids grow and life changes.